abrichr/cerebras-performance-test/README.md

 3. **Network Impact Analysis**: Network overhead varied substantially across tests, making it difficult to establish consistent expectations for real-world performance.

-4. **Outlier Handling**: Some tests showed extreme values for metrics like time to first token and network overhead, requiring careful interpretation.
+4. **Outlier Handling**: Some tests showed extreme values for metrics like time to first token and network overhead.

 ### Key Insights